 In order to increase the validity of our assessment process, BYU utilizes an off-site assessment service: Language Testing International (LTI), the testing office of the American Council on the Teaching of Foreign Languages (ACTFL).

 You will be required to take two assessments.

 2. Writing Proficiency Test (WPT): As described by ACTFL, “This is a proctored, standardized test for global assessment of functional writing ability, measuring how well a person writes in a language.
 Candidate’s writing samples are double rated.”
-The WPT is a 90-minute hand-written test, or an 80-minute computer-based test, depending on your language.
+The WPT is a 90-minute hand-written short essay-answer writing sample, or an 80-minute computer-based short essay-answer writing sample, depending on your language.
 Please see the WPT page for more information.

-NOTE: These assessments must be done on the BYU campus, and must be completed before graduation.
+NOTE: These assessments must be done on the BYU-Provo campus, and must be scheduled before graduation.